gao-hongnan/omniverse/omniverse/influential/low_rank_adaptation/02_concept.md

     thread on this
     [here](https://civitai.com/articles/2125/what-lora-alpha-actually-does-in-theory).

-## No Additional Inference Latency
+## Merge - No Additional Inference Latency

 The distributive law of matrix multiplication we saw earlier ensures that the update weights $\Delta \mathbf{W}$ can be applied on the fly during inference